LinyiGuo96/LinyiGuo96.github.io/_posts/2025-04-05-Interview-Prep-Web.md

 A long-running blog that documents architecture and scalability decisions from real-world companies.

 **Features:**
-- “How They Do It” posts about companies like Uber, LinkedIn, Amazon
+- "How They Do It" posts about companies like Uber, LinkedIn, Amazon
 - Deep dives into distributed system patterns
 - Good for understanding production-grade architecture choices
 - More advanced, great complement to system design learning